vednp/ToDo-App/README.md

 - Type a task description in the input field and press Enter or click the "Add Task" button to add a new task.
 - Click the checkbox next to a task to mark it as complete or incomplete.
 - Click the "Delete" button to remove a task from the list.
-- Use the filter buttons at the top to show all tasks, complete tasks, or incomplete tasks.

 ## Contributing